Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/README.md

       + Battery - use a buck converter to stablize the power
       + Fibers - use iron wires and tapes to ensure that when we rotate the whole structure, the geometry of cables do not change

+# Finished Products
+This is an video showing how our project works:

 # Contributors
 This project is made by Yuan Li, Changyuan Wang, and Haopu Yang under the supervision of Dr. Jayich in the course PHYS CS 15C at UCSB.